mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/deployment/tutorials/multiple-clusters/index.md

 ---
 layout: layout.pug
+navigationTitle:  Deploy an application to multiple production clusters
 title: Deploy an application to multiple production clusters
-navigationTitle: Deploy an application to multiple production clusters
+menuWeight: 20
 beta: false
-category: K-Sphere
-menuWeight: 105
 excerpt: This tutorial describes how to deploy an application to multiple production clusters.
 ---